InfoProtectionTeam/Files/AIPLAB/Intro.md

 The scripts and sample docs used in this lab can be found as zip files at https://aka.ms/MIPFiles in the Scripts directory.
 The scripts are extracted to C:\Scripts on AdminPC.
 The docs are extracted to C:\PII and also staged in a shared folder called documents on AdminPC.

+The AIP Unified Labeling client can be downloaded from https://aka.ms/AIPClient

 [Next - The Microsoft Information Protection Story](0.MIP.md)